FabioPINO/science-docs/index.md

 ### I have a dream...

 **Science Docs** is a collection of **projects**, **tutorials** and **study notes** that are the product of most of my passion that I have for life, Universe and everything else.
 They are aimed for explorers and experimenters who are willing to study scientific or engineering subjects with what Richard Feynman called *the pleasure of finding things out*.
 I have a dream that the PDFs will now enrich your journey through learning and discovery.

+### About me

+Hi, I'm Kamila.
+I am a PhD researcher in the field of combustion and fluid dynamics.
+If you wish to contact me via mail, feel free to drop me a line at: `kamilazdybal@gmail.com`

 -----------------------